Delicious Meatball Kofta Curry

 - Once the curry comes to a boil, lower the heat to a simmer and gently drop the meatballs one at a time.

-- Cover the pot and let simmer on medium-low for about 10 minutes.
-Open the pan and stir the meatballs so they are flipped over to the other sides.
+- Cover the pot and let it simmer on medium-low for about 10 minutes.
+Then, open the pan and stir the meatballs so they are flipped over to the other sides.
 Cover and cook for another 10 minutes on medium-low heat.

-- Finally, add in the lemon juice and cilantro.
+- Finally, add lemon juice and cilantro.
 Taste and adjust seasoning.
 Garnish with more freshly chopped cilantro.

-Pro tip - The consistency of a curry depends on what you going to serve it with.
-I like a little gravy when I serve it with rice but I prefer it thicker when I serve it with chapati or naan. - Enjoy!
+Pro tip – The consistency of a curry depends on what you are going to serve it with.
+I like a little gravy when I serve it with rice, but I prefer it to be thicker when I serve it with chapati or naan. - Enjoy!

 Frequently asked questions